-4.0 Control Measures
+4.0 Control Measures - Best Management Practices

-To prevent introduction and spread of the listed species, management actions can be grouped into four main categories including: material inspection, targeted species treatment and removal, sanitation, and restoration.
+To prevent introduction and spread of the listed species, the following best management practices (BMP's) will be enacted by the Applicant over the course of project construction and as part of the post construction monitoring effort.
+These BMP's can be grouped into four main categories including: material inspection, targeted species treatment and removal, sanitation, and restoration.
 Within each category, specific actions or combinations thereof can be taken depending on characteristics of a particular species and its density within the target area.

 - 1. Material Inspection: Material inspection includes ensuring the use of products such as seed, mulch, topsoil, fill, sand, and stone that are free of invasive species.
 Movement of these materials both into and out of the Project Area should be limited to minimize the possibility of spreading invasive species.
 Importation of these materials should be limited by reusing excavated products to the maximum extent practicable.
 Imported construction materials should be obtained from reputable sources and thoroughly inspected for the presence of invasive species prior to transportation or use on the site.
-Materials will be used immediately to limit the amount of time they are stockpiled. - 2.
-Targeted Species Treatment and Removal: Targeted removal is used in instances where invasive species are encountered during construction and cannot be avoided.
-Removal in that instance would prevent spread of the species to other areas of the Project Area.
+Materials will be used immediately to limit the amount of time they are stockpiled. - Targeted Species Treatment and Removal: Targeted removal is used in instances where invasive species are encountered during construction and cannot be avoided.
+Removal in that instance would prevent spread of the species to other areas of the Project

+Area.
 Targeted removal includes options such as hand-pulling, burning, cutting, burying, excavating, or herbicide application which will either kill, or limit the ability of a species to propagate.
 Herbicide application shall be carried out in accordance with Part 325 of 6 NYCRR, Application of Pesticides.
 Removal methods will be determined based on the species and density of the encountered invasive.
-Invasive species that are removed should be either left in the infested area or placed in a secure container for proper disposal offsite. - 3.
-Sanitation: As it relates to invasive species control, sanitation includes the cleaning of clothing and equipment prior to movement or use within the Project Area.
+Invasive species that are removed should be either left in the infested area or placed in a secure container for proper disposal offsite.

+- 3. Sanitation: As it relates to invasive species control, sanitation includes the cleaning of clothing and equipment prior to movement or use within the Project Area.
 Seeds and viable plant parts can easily be transported to different locations on clothing and equipment.
 When working in an area known to have invasive species present, washing stations should be established to thoroughly clean machinery and clothing.
-It is important to note that cleaning should be conducted both prior to equipment arriving on site and prior to it leaving, to prevent the spread of invasive species onto and off of a work site within the Project Area.

-4. Restoration: Invasive species spread most readily in disturbed soil.
+It is important to note that cleaning should be conducted both prior to equipment arriving on site and prior to it leaving, to prevent the spread of invasive species onto and off of a work site within the Project Area. - 4.
+Restoration: Invasive species spread most readily in disturbed soil.
 Consequently, stabilizing the site quickly will limit the amount of time that invasive species may become established in a particular area.
 Therefore, once construction is complete, disturbed areas should be regraded and stabilized (with seed and mulch) as quickly as possible.
 Once the site is regraded, native seed mixes should be applied along with seed-free mulch to reestablish vegetative cover.
 Best management practices (BMPs) should also be implemented in accordance with the Stormwater Pollution Prevention Plan to prevent erosion and limit the potential for spread of invasive species bearing soil on and off site.